arklumpus/VectSharp/docs/triangulation.md

     Colour.FromRgb(204, 121, 167)
 };

-// Create the image that will hold the animated GIF's frames.
+// Create the animation that will contain all the frames.
-SixLabors.ImageSharp.Image gifAnimation = new SixLabors.ImageSharp.Image<SixLabors.ImageSharp.PixelFormats.Rgba32>(1320, 310);
+Animation animation = new Animation(132, 31, 1) { Background = Colours.White };

 // Loop over time
 for (double t = 0; t <= 6.5; t += 0.075)
 {
-    // Create a new page to render the frame.
+    // Create a new graphics for the frame.
-    Page page = new Page(132, 31) { Background = Colours.White };
-    Graphics graphics = page.Graphics;
+    Graphics graphics = new Graphics();
     graphics.Translate(16, 3);

     // Loop over the triangles.